Which writers do you most admire?

-If you look for recurrent themes in my fiction youll find pairs and opposites, usually two characters complementing or cancelling each others personalities.
-This stems from my habit of creating warring forces within single characters and them splitting them into duos.
+If you look for recurrent themes in my fiction you'll find pairs and opposites, usually two characters complementing or cancelling each other's personalities.
+This stems from my habit of creating warring forces within single characters and then splitting them into duos.

 Fiction means you can make stuff up.

 When you think it can't go further, go further.

 Characters need to grow, and not repeat themselves.